 6.3 Weigh the leakage collector and the hub cap to the nearest 0.1 g separately.
 Put the large (inner) bearing and leakage collector in the proper position on the spindle.
 Put small (outer) bearing and the hub on the spindle, followed by the loose-fitting retainer ring.
 Tighten the hexagonal nut which holds the hub assembly in place, applying a torque of (6.8 ± 0.1) Nm using the torque wrench.
 Then back off the hexagonal nut (60 ± 5) ° (or one flat), and lock it in position with a second hexagonal nut.
 Put screws on the hub cap and V-belt on the pulleys, and close the cabinet.

-CAUTION — Inspect all the grease collectors carefully to make sure that the inner lip is flush with the sealing face.
-Otherwise, this lip will interfere with the correct seating of the inner bearing.
+CAUTION — Inspect all the grease collectors carefully to make sure that the inner lip is flush with the sealing face, otherwise this lip will interfere with the correct seating of the inner bearing.

 CAUTION — Prevent contact between grease pack and spindle, while assembling the packed hub on the spindle.